 In 2002, ENGIE Electrabel began developing a project aiming to completely remove the waste tip.
 An independent external study showed that this was the only permanent solution for the longer term.

-In May 2017, we sent our ninth newsletter to the residents of the Hénâ waste tip.
-You can read all newsletters hereunder (in French).
+In January 2018, we sent our twelfth newsletter to the residents of the Hénâ waste tip.

 An ambitious and responsible project

 Key figures of the project:

 15: The work will take 15 years

 60: The number of recommendations implemented, in addition to those strict measures initially proposed to mitigate the impacts on residents

 An ambitious project comprising 3 phases